Hexagon/pup/docs/src/examples/plugins/README.md

     this.config = config.options as Configuration

     // Set up the rest client
-    // - api url and a token is supplied by Pup this.client = new PupRestClient(
+    // - API URL and token are supplied by Pup this.client = new PupRestClient(
       `http://${apiUrl}`,
       apiToken,